Research Governance Framework (RGF)

 Why do we need it?

-We receives great interest from prospective researchers, including research by students as part of their academic studies, government-funded research projects and research proposed by voluntary and charitable organisations.
+We receive great interest from prospective researchers, including research by students as part of their academic studies, government-funded research projects and research proposed by voluntary and charitable organisations.
 In the last two years the council received approximately 40 research proposal applications.
-These included research projects to examine “When ‘Care’ Leads to Custody and Evaluation of Addaction’s ‘First Steps’ project etc.
+These included research projects to examine 'When ‘Care' Leads to Custody and Evaluation of Addaction’s ‘First Steps’ project etc.

 How does it work?

-Anyone wanting to conduct research in Tower Hamlets using vulnerable children or adults need to complete and submit the RGF Research proposal form (contained within the RGF Information Pack for Applicants along with supporting documentation to the Corporate Research Unit by emailing to RGF@towerhamlets.gov.uk
+Anyone wanting to conduct research in Tower Hamlets using vulnerable children or adults need to complete and submit the RGF Research proposal form (contained within the RGF Application forms) along with supporting documentation to the Intelligence and Performance Service by emailing to RGF@towerhamlets.gov.uk.

-Upon receipt of an application a risk assessment is conducted and the associated papers are distributed to a panel of core members.
+Upon receipt of an application, a risk assessment is conducted and the associated papers are distributed to a panel of core members.
 The risk assessment and other papers are reviewed by a core research governance panel.
-In the case of a low risk research application a meeting is held by the RGF coordinator and Senior Research officer to discuss the application and any concerns are raised and addressed and a decision taken to approve, modify or reject the research proposal.
+In the case of a low risk research application, a meeting is held by the RGF coordinator and Senior Intelligence and Performance Manager to discuss the application and any concerns are raised and addressed and a decision taken to approve, modify or reject the research proposal.

 What do you need to do?